 Think of this post as a wedding rehearsal guide to help you with the ceremony.

-You are planning your wedding and you want to feel ready.
-Well, one of the best ways to get ready is to make sure that your wedding ceremony rehearsal goes well.
-If you do that then you will feel much more relaxed the next day, the day of your wedding!
+You are planning your wedding, and you want to feel ready.
+One of the best ways to get prepared is to ensure your wedding ceremony rehearsal goes well and you have a successful rehearsal.
+If you do that, you will feel much more relaxed the next day, your wedding!

-The challenge with the wedding ceremony rehearsal is that most of the time you have a large group of people who have likely never met one another before or have not spent a great deal of time together.
-Then you add the fact that you are practicing for one of the most important days of your life and you have a very small window in the wedding ceremony rehearsal to get it right.
+The challenge with the wedding ceremony rehearsal is that most of the time, you have a large group of people who have likely never met one another before or have not spent much time together.
+Then you add that you are practicing for one of the most important days of your life, and you have a tiny window in the wedding ceremony rehearsal to get it right.

-Here are some questions that you may have that we will cover in this blog post.
+Here are some questions you may have that we will cover in this blog post.

 Your Wedding Ceremony Rehearsal Guide